Manufacturing Engineering

 Manufacturing Engineering students take 9 credits of Technical Elective coursework in their final year of study.
 Please see the table below for pre-approved Technical Electives.

-With departmental approval, students are able to take any Manufacturing-related Applied Science course for which they meet the prerequisites as a Technical Elective.
-To have a course reviewed for Technical Elective eligibility, please contact us.
+With approval, students are able to take any Manufacturing-related Applied Science course for which they meet the prerequisites as a Technical Elective.
+To have a course reviewed for Technical Elective eligibility, please contact us with the following information:

 Course CodeCourse TitlePrerequisite(s)